The Charity is governed by the Board of Trustees. The Trustees delegate the day to day responsibility for the running of the charity.

 Appointment of Trustees is governed by the constitution of the charity.
 The Trustees have the power to appoint new members to fill vacancies arising through resignation or death of existing members.
 Potential Trustees are often from medical staff within the Royal Liverpool University Hospital, and other hospitals within the North West Region, former renal patients and from the local business community, in order to ensure all round guidance and expertise with the running of the charity.
 As a result the members are familiar with the objectives of the Association.

-Dr Alex Crowe is a Trustee of Kidney Research Northwest and also holds the position of Chairman of the Board of Trustees.
-By profession he is Acting Medical Director at Warrington and Halton Hospitals NHS Foundation Trust.
+Dr Alex Crowe is a Trustee of Kidney Research Northwest and from 2013 until very recently served as the Chairman of our Board of Trustees.
+By profession he is Deputy Director, Incentive Schemes and Academic Partnerships, NHS Resolution Consultant Nephrologist, Liverpool University Teaching Hospitals

-As well as being the Chairman for KRN, Dr Crowe is also the Chairman of Renal Services meetings at Arrowe Park Hospital, Clinical lead for Kidney Care Network for Merseyside and Cheshire, STEC nephrology representative at Arrowe Park Hospital, RCP Tutor at Arrowe Park Hospital and Honorary Senior Lecturer at the University of Liverpool.
+As well as being a Trustee a for KRNW, Dr Crowe is also the Chairman of Renal Services meetings at Arrowe Park Hospital, Clinical lead for Kidney Care Network for Merseyside and Cheshire, STEC nephrology representative at Arrowe Park Hospital, RCP Tutor at Arrowe Park Hospital and Honorary Senior Lecturer at the University of Liverpool.

 Dr Crowe holds an MBBS (University of London), MRCP (RCP London), FRCP (RCP London) and MD (University of Liverpool).